Dependency Preservation May Prevent Stopping at $2NF$: Methodical normalization into 2NF

-~ The main question the paper addresses is how to normalize a table precisely to $2NF$ in the presence of partially overlapping chains of transitive dependencies.
-However, our starting point is the basic, principal structures in which the setup of Subsection~\ref{sec23} usually appears.
-Within this scope, we consider (in Subsection~\ref{sec31}) the relationship between the sets of attributes determined by the components of the (single, composite) key.
+~\labelsec{methodical} The main question the paper addresses is how to normalize a table precisely to $2NF$ in the presence of partially overlapping chains of transitive dependencies.
+However, our starting point is the basic, principal structures in which the setup of \subsecref{setup} usually appears.
+Within this scope, we consider (in \subsecref{4cases}) the relationship between the sets of attributes determined by the components of the (single, composite) key.
 Specifically, we ask whether they form a partition of $\Omega$: do they overlap or not, and does their union (as separate attributes!) cover all of $\Omega$.
 This is summed up to four principal cases, and we formulate, for each case, the procedural steps that should be carried out in order to implement the $2NF$ normalization.

-In Subsection~\ref{sec32} we rule out several of them, since either preservation of data or preservation of dependencies is not maintained.
-This is essential for the main statement of this paper, but also important by itself since, as far as the authors know, the issue of preservation of data is kept in practice, but not stated explicitly, as seen in \begin{example}~ {\rm \fontfamily{cmss} \selectfont Let $\Omega = \{\underline{A_1, A_2}, A_3, A_4\}$ with Strictly following the definition of $2NF$ leads to the decomposition
+In ~\subsecref{legitimate} we rule out several of them, since either preservation of data or preservation of dependencies is not maintained.
+This is essential for the main statement of this paper, but also important by itself since, as far as the authors know, the issue of preservation of data is kept in practice, but not stated explicitly, as seen in \begin{example}~\labelexm{exmp6} {\rm \fontfamily{cmss} \selectfont Let $\Omega = \{\underline{A_1, A_2}, A_3, A_4\}$ with Strictly following the definition of $2NF$ leads to the decomposition

-Yet, it is obvious for the people in the field that by doing so one loses the information as to which combinations of values for $A_{1}, A_{2}$ are allowed and that (this is the essence of lossless join decomposition) the proper decomposition is $R_{a}=\{R_{1}, R_{2}, R_{3}\}$ with } \end{example} Preservation of data of a table is achieved by that the decomposition of the table (to, say, $R_1$ and $R_2$) is lossless-join.
-This is characterized by that performing a natural join between the resulting tables, we restore precisely the original information.
+Yet, it is obvious for the people in the field that by doing so one loses the information as to which combinations of values for $A_{1}, A_{2}$ are allowed and that (this is the essence of lossless join decomposition) the proper decomposition is $\mathcal{R}_{b}=\{R_{1}, R_{2}, R_{3}\}$ with } \end{example} Preservation of data of a table is achieved by decomposing the table (to, say, $R_1$ and $R_2$) in a lossless-join manner.
+This is characterized by that, when performing a natural join between the resulting tables, we restore precisely the original information.
 A simple criterion for that is by testing whether $R_{1} \cap R_{2}$ is a key in either $R_{1}$ or $R_{2}$ (cf. \cite[pp. 285--286]{SiKoSu2006}).